← Back to Blog

 Bottom Line for Agents

 In a market where half or more of buyers are international and Golden Visa turns a ticket into a life decision, relationships beat one-off transactions.
-The bot is there to make those relationships evidence-backed, not louder.
+The product is there to make those relationships evidence-backed, not louder.

 Ship evidence-backed briefs from the same DLD stack